gdcodes/HapticLock/README.md

 <a id="1">[1]</a>
 C. Chen, S. H. Chua, D. Chung, S. T. Perrault,
 S. Zhao, and W. Kei.
 Eyes-free gesture passwords: a comparison of various eyes-free input methods.
 In Proceedings of the Second International Symposium of Chinese CHI, Chinese CHI ’14, New York, NY, USA, Apr.
 2014.
 Association for Computing Machinery.
-DOI: [https://doi.org/10.1145/2592235.2592248](https://doi.org/10.1145/2592235.2592248).
+[DOI](https://doi.org/10.1145/2592235.2592248).
+<a id="2">[2]</a>
+Y. Abdelrahman, M. Khamis, S. Schneegass, and
+F. Alt.
+Stay Cool!
+Understanding Thermal Attacks on Mobile-based User Authentication.
+In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems, CHI ’17, New York, NY, USA, May 2017.
+Association for Computing Machinery.
+[DOI](https://dl.acm.org/doi/10.1145/3025453.3025461).